Variables and weights

 Hope some of these leads can be useful at least in the short term.

-#2 Updated by Olena Kaminska about 7 years ago
+#2 Updated by Olena Kaminska over 7 years ago

 With regard to your question on subpopulation use in estimation of standard errors, I feel this is a question for a theoretical statistician.
 Within Understanding Society dataset we suggest using subpopulation option mainly because it helps with good correction for clustering (psu's).